openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 ### Hardware Inspection Support

-Bifrost also supports the installation of the ironic-inspector in standalone mode, which enables the user to allow for identification of the system properties via a workflow.
+Bifrost also supports the installation of ironic-inspector in standalone mode, which enables the user to allow for identification of the system properties via a workflow.

 enable_inspector: Boolean value, default false.
-This controls the
-                  installation and configuration of the ironic-
-                  inspector.

-inspector_auth: Inspector authentication mode, defaulted to "noauth".
+Set this value to true to
+                  install ironic-inspector.

+inspector_auth: Sets ironic-inspector's authentication method.
+Possible values
+                are `keystone` and `noauth`. `noauth` is recommended since bifrost by default installs ironic as standalone without keystone.
+The default value is `noauth`.

-inspector_debug: Boolean Value, default true, this controls if the ironic
+inspector_debug: Boolean value, default true.
+Enables debug level logging
-                 inspector is writing debug logging.
-This may change in the future, however it is the default for initial testing.
+                 for inspector.
+Note that this default may change in future.

-inspector_manage_firewall: Boolean value, default false, that controls
+inspector_manage_firewall: Boolean value, default false.
+Controls whether
-                           if the ironic-inspector is to manage the firewall rules of the host.
-This is un-necessary in the bifrost use case since the installation playbook adds the record to permit the callback traffic.
+                           ironic-inspector should manage the firewall
+                           rules of the host.
+Bifrost's installation playbook adds the rule to permit the callback traffic, so you shouldn't need to enable this.

-ironic_auth_strategy: Boolean Value, default "noauth", controls the config
-                      of the ironic-inspector for it to understand that ironic is operating in noauth mode.

-inspector_data_dir: Defaults to "/opt/stack/ironic-inspector/var", Base folder
+ironic_auth_strategy: Sets the `auth_strategy` ironic-inspector should use
+                      with ironic.
+Possible values are `noauth` and `keystone`.
+The default value is `noauth`.

-                    for inspector temporary data and log files.
+inspector_data_dir: Base path for ironic-inspector's temporary data and log

-inspector_port_addition: Default value, 'pxe' of three possible values,
-                         'all', 'active', and 'pxe'.
-Controls the logic utilized for the addition of new port records associated with the ironic node.

-inspector_keep_ports: Default value, 'present' of three possible values,
-                      'all', 'present', and 'added'.
-Controls the logic utilized by inspector for setting ports to be kept in association with an ironic node.
+                    files.
+The default location is
+                    `/opt/stack/ironic-inspector/var`.

+inspector_port_addition: Defines which MAC addresses to add as ports during
+                         introspection.
+Possible values are `all`, `active`,
+                         and `pxe`.
+The default value is `pxe`.

+inspector_keep_ports: Defines which ports on a node to keep after
+                      introspection.
+Possible values are `all`, `present`,
+                      and `added`.
+The default value is `present`.

 inspector_store_ramdisk_logs: Boolean value, default true.
 Controls if the
                               inspector agent will retain logs from the